Biden faces doubt from some voters who backed Dems in 2022

 "I don't think it makes sense for Democrats to take these voters for granted," Mitchell said.
 "What Democrats, what the president should be doing is every single day demonstrating to those voters that they're going to push as hard as possible for their interests."

-For example, John Fetterman’s campaign flipped Pennsylvania’s Senate seat by intentionally focusing on him as an individual -- not any other Democrat -- and his specific opponent, according to Brendan McPhillips, who managed Fetterman's campaign.
-Fetterman defeated Republican Mehmet Oz, a celebrity surgeon endorsed by former President Donald Trump.
+For example, John Fetterman's campaign flipped Pennsylvania's Senate seat by intentionally focusing on him as an individual — not any other Democrat — and his specific opponent, according to Brendan McPhillips, who managed Fetterman's campaign.
+Fetterman defeated Republican Mehmet Oz, a celebrity surgeon endorsed by Trump.

 There may have been underlying frustration with the president, McPhillips said, but "I don't think it's the same thing as looking at the Democratic Party or the president side-by-side to the alternative" and choosing the alternative.

-In Pennsylvania, the vast majority of voters for Fetterman and Shapiro said they were very concerned that Oz and Republican candidate for governor Doug Mastriano were too extreme.
+In Pennsylvania, the vast majority of voters for Fetterman and Shapiro said they were very concerned that Oz and Republican gubernatorial candidate Doug Mastriano were too extreme.
 That included the voters who disapproved of Biden.

 About 2 in 10 of those who disapproved of Biden yet supported the Pennsylvania Democrats said they did so because they "mostly oppose" the other candidates.